EduardoAquinta/portfolioWebsite/README.md

 ## Contributing

-As this is a personal website I won't imagine looking at code changes to much from external sources.
+As this is a personal website I won't imagine looking at code changes too much from external sources.
 However, if you have any suggestions I am more than happy to discuss them

 ## Licence